Knut och Alice Wallenbergs Stiftelse utlyser under vissa perioder stipendier inom strategiskt viktiga områden för svensk forskning.

 The Stipend is for a period of up to two years of postdoctoral studies.
-The Stipend amounts to approximately USD 45,000 annually (the final amount will be set in accordance with the standard rate of each institution).
+The Stipend amounts to approximately USD 60,000 annually (the final amount will be set in accordance with the standard rate of each institution).
 A travel grant of USD 5,000 per year and an annual allowance for accompanying family members of USD 15,000 is also provided.
 The latter must be applied for separately in a direct request to the Foundation.
-The Fellows will also receive the standard Stanford post-doc medical benefits.
-Following the postdoctoral studies there is an opportunity to receive funding from the Wallenberg Foundation to support a research position at a Swedish university for up to two years, unless the applicant cannot find another position.
-After each year during this period a progress report shall be prepared and sent to the Foundation.
+The Fellows will also receive the standard Stanford postdoc medical benefits.
+After each year of the fellowship, a progress report shall be prepared and sent to the Foundation.
+Following the postdoctoral studies there is an opportunity to receive funding from the Wallenberg Foundation to support a research position at a Swedish university for up to two years, if the applicant cannot find another position.

-The applicants should have a doctor's degree from a Swedish University at the time when the post-doc period starts and a connection to a Swedish University or corresponding non-profit research organization.
+At the time the postdoc period starts, the applicants should have a doctor's degree from a Swedish University no older than 4 years after the dissertation date as well as a connection to a Swedish University or corresponding non-profit research organization.
 The Stipend cannot be combined with other stipends or positions.
 Scientific merit, adjusted to the applicant's age, will be an important factor at the assessment.

 A complete application should contain the applicant’s date of PhD dissertation, CV and include a list of publications, a brief description of the proposed research program and a description of the research profile of the intended host and supervisor.
-A letter of invitation from the intended host should be sent directly to the Foundation.
-If the applicant has not passed the doctorate exam at the time of the application, a letter from the supervising professor should be enclosed in which the actual date for the exam is stated.
-Each applicant should ensure that two separate letters of recommendation with comments on the research program are submitted directly to the Foundation before the end of the application term.
+A letter of invitation from the intended host should be submitted with the application.
+If the applicant has not passed the doctorate exam at the time of the application, a letter from the supervising professor should be enclosed, in which the actual date for the exam is stated.
+Each applicant should ensure that two separate letters of recommendation with comments on the research program are submitted with the e-application.
 The application shall be written in English.

 The Foundation uses an electronic application system.